 Now that the component placement on the Detroit Bar has been in prototype stage for about 18 months.
 The REV2 modification has become simplified since January of 2012 so to update I have some loose guidelines for the DIYer.

 The types of shifter I have used for prototypes have been useful in that any do it yourself parts are fully capable when properly installed.
-With that said, my favorite shifter is the thumb shifter which can be placed out-of-the-way at the horizontal crosspiece as shown above proved short lived.
+The thumb shifter which can be placed out-of-the-way at the horizontal crosspiece as shown above proved short lived.
 The Falcon shifter broke off in a fall on an icy bike path.
-On the other hand the reverse brake lever will give the best mechanical performance when repurposing with the REV2 modification.
+On the other hand the reverse brake lever gave the best mechanical performance when repurposing with the REV2 modification.
 Updated September 2014- The Bridgestone set-up in the photo below has been in use in Duluth MN as a commuter bike without further modifications.
 It is rock solid and comfortable.
 Periodic tightening of the REV2 modification is required.
 Easy maintenance with removal of brake lever and bar tape that covers modification.

 DIY part and assembly

 The bar end REV 2 modification is the component that converts a chop and flop racing handlebar into the Detroit Handlebar prototype.
 All of the parts can be bought at the local hardware store.
 Here is a list of parts to make one pair.

 2 heater hose 1/2 inch ID, 1 3/4 inch long